“When osteoarthritis affects the spine, it is known as spondylosis”

 A fracture, break or defect of the pars interarticularis, also known as spondylolysis often leads to spondylolisthesis.
 This defect may be present at birth, occur as the vertebrae develop, or as the result of degeneration or injury.
 This defect in the pars occurs in 5-8% of the population due to unknown causes.

-Treatment depends on the amount of slippage, severity of symptoms, and age at the time of diagnosis.
+Spondylolisthesis treatment in Ahmedabad depends on the amount of slippage, severity of symptoms, and age at the time of diagnosis.
 Non-surgical treatments include activity modification, brace or cast application, physical therapy, non-steroidal anti-inflammatory medication and periodic monitoring of symptoms or slippage.
-Surgery may be indicated if there is no response to the non-surgical treatments, there is progressive or severe slippage, development of muscle weakness or changes in bowel or bladder function.
+Spondylolysis surgery in Ahmedabad may be indicated if there is no response to the non-surgical treatments, there is progressive or severe slippage, development of muscle weakness or changes in bowel or bladder function.
 The spinal fusion of the affected area is the most common surgery performed.